HOME • SEARCH • EMAIL • ABOUT

 Amazonian Indians use a daily cup of decoction for permanent sterility.

-• In Guatemala, used for gastrointestinal disorders.
+• In Guatemala, leaves used for diarrhea and dysentery.

 Others

-• Fruit used to remove stains from clothing and for washing hands.
+Stains: Fruit used to remove stains from clothing and for washing hands.

 • In French Guiana, shoots are considered astringent.
 Fruit used as ingredient in laxative marmalade.
 Seeds considered toxic.